Giddius/Additions_for_Antistasi/README.md

 > ## Info for Antistasi Dev's or other Mission Dev's

-> If you like and want to use some parts or a single part of this mod (even single models) and not others, feel free to contact me here or on Discord.
-I am completly open to making extra mods with only those parts for you.
+> If you like and want to use some parts or a single part of this mod (even single models) and not others, feel free to contact me via Github email, on Discord (available through Antistasi Discord , name Giddi#5858) or **best way is to just open an Issue!** I am completly open to making extra mods with only those parts for you.
 > When there are some interdependencies please just give me time to figure out how to solve them.

 ---